Registered Dietitian Programs Online

 Source: U.S. Bureau of Labor Statistics

 To become a registered dietitian (RD), a student must earn a bachelor's degree in dietetics and complete an internship program approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-He or she must then pass the national Registration Examination for Dietitians administered by the Commission on Dietetic Registration in order to pursue a career as a dietitian.
+He or she must then pass the national Registration Examination for Dietitians administered by the Commission on Dietetic Registration, earning them their registered dietitian certification to pursue a career as a dietitian.

 Some schools offer bachelor's degree programs in dietetics that allow students to complete online coursework while fulfilling internship requirements at a nearby facility.
 Often called coordinated dietetics programs, these academic offerings typically feature coursework that mirrors that of on-campus programs.

 Prerequisites for online courses in dietetics usually include college credits in: